KULeuven-COSIC/SortingHat/README.md

 A script exists under `script/train.py` which perform the training using [Concrete ML](https://github.com/zama-ai/concrete-ml) version 0.2.0.
 This is only necessary if new models need to be trained.
-Running the script is not necessary to use the CLI (described below).
+Running the script is not necessary to use the CLI (described above).

 ## Running our PDTE with transciphering